 These oral DMTs are approved for treating relapsing MS.

 Fingolimod (Gilenya).
 This once-daily oral medication reduces the relapse rate of MS. Fingolimod is a unique medication that binds to many different types of body cells.
-It traps white blood cells in lymph nodes so that they cannot enter the brain and cause new MS lesions.
+It traps white blood cells in lymph nodes so that they can't enter the brain and cause new MS lesions.

 Dimethyl fumarate (Tecfidera).
-Also known as BG-12, dimethyl fumarate (DMF) is taken twice daily.
+Also known as BG-12, dimethyl fumarate is taken twice daily.
 Common side effects include flushing and gastrointestinal problems, such as diarrhea and nausea.
 Its coating is designed to reduce gastrointestinal problems, and taking it with food also can help relieve them.

 DMT treatment strategies